Hit enter after type your search item

 The git returns an error message as shown below:

-This error can easily be resolved by running the pull command and update your local repository with the remote as Developer 1 has added the footer.php file whereas your local repository does not.
+This error can easily be resolved by running the pull command and updating your local repository with the remote as Developer 1 has added the footer.php file whereas your local repository does not.

 $ git pull origin master

-As you run this command, Git simply asks to enter a message that why this merge is necessary.
+As you run this command, Git simply asks you to enter a message about why this merge is necessary.

 Enter a message in the editor and press: Esc : wq from the keyboard.